 - Bloating in the abdomen

 Factors that increase your risk of gastritis include:

 Bacterial infection: The most common bacteria that causes gastritis is Helicobacter pylori.
-Lifestyle choices such as stress and smoking increase the vulnerability to the bacterium.
+Lifestyle choices such as stress and smoking increase the vulnerability to this kind of bacterium.

-Pain relievers: Painkillers such as ibuprofen can increase the susceptibility to both acute and chronic gastritis.
-Using these pain relievers regularly causes a diminishing of the protective lining of the stomach.
-Occasional use of painkillers does not cause gastritis.
+Pain relievers: Painkillers such as ibuprofen can increase one's susceptibility to both acute and chronic gastritis.
+Using these pain relievers regularly causes the diminishing of the protective lining of the stomach.
+However, occasional use of painkillers does not cause gastritis.